jenkinsci/zadviser-pipeline-analysis-plugin/README.md

 Steps for zAdviser are mentioned in the product documentation
 ```

+> This will only work with pipeline jobs with defined stages.
+Since freestyle projects have no concepts of stages or steps, those are not supported.

 ## Product Assistance

 BMC provides assistance to customers with its documentation, the BMC Support website, and via telephone calls with the Customer Support team.